uselagoon/lagoon-cli/docs/commands/lagoon_deploy_branch.md

 ## lagoon deploy branch

-Deploy a new branch into Lagoon
+Deploy a new branch

 ### Synopsis

-Deploy a new branch into Lagoon
+Deploy a new branch
 This branch may or may not already exist in lagoon, if it already exists you may want to use 'lagoon deploy latest' instead